frntc/Sidekick64/README.md

 ## Changelog

 recent changes (higher = newer):
+- more cartridge formats and freezers are now supported
+- refinement in SID emulation (e.g. SID-autodetection now works)
+- joystick can be used in menu/browser
 - integration of Disk2EasyFlash (let's you convert .D64 to EF-CRTs on the fly)
 - integration of PSID64 enables .SID-file support (.SID are converted to .PRG on the fly and launched, C64 only)
 - PRG launcher now supports large files (>250 blocks)